 He is teaching at a university.

-- We use an before words which begin with a vowel sound:
+- We use 'an' before words that begin with a vowel sound:

 The girl bought an orange.